api3dao/oev-docs/docs/dapps/integration/security-considerations.md

 ::: info 💡 Tip

 API3 data feeds have never misreported or experienced an outage.
-This page merely discusses theoretical scenarios, which apply to all data feeds.
+This page merely discusses theoretical scenarios, which apply to any data feed.

 :::